gojo314526/Weather-Application/README.md

 - Submit button to fetch and display weather information.
 - Displays city name, temperature in Celsius, weather conditions, and wind speed.

-## Screenshots

-Include screenshots or GIFs of your application in this section to showcase its appearance and functionality.

 ## Getting Started

 ### Prerequisites